fpusan/tutorial-template/docs/source/README.rst

 maxbin, metabat2, concoct) (Default: concoct,metabat2) \* *-taxbinmode*
 [string]: Source of taxonomy annotation of bins (s: SqueezeMeta; c:
 CheckM; s+c: SqueezeMeta+CheckM; c+s: CheckM+SqueezeMeta; (Default: s)
+\* *–nomarkers*: Skip retrieval of universal marker genes from bins.
-\* *–gtdbtk*: Run GTDB-Tk to classify the bins.
+Note that, while this precludes recalculation of bin completeness/contamination in SQMtools for bin refining, you will still get completeness/contamination estimates of the original bins obtained in SqueezeMeta \* *–gtdbtk*: Run GTDB-Tk to classify the bins.
 Requires a working GTDB-Tk installation available in your environment \* *-gtdbtk_data_path* [path]: Path to the GTDB database, by default it is assumed to be present in ``/path/to/SqueezeMeta/db/gtdb`` \* *-extbins*
 [path]: Path to a directory containing external genomes/bins provided by